RESIDENTIAL COLLEGE SOCIETY

 Residential colleges have a rich history in higher education worldwide, taking many forms and functions.
 In an effort to focus the purpose of the Residential College Society, the following definition of “residential college” is provided:

-A residential college is a collegiate residential environment in which live in faculty play an integral role in the programmatic experience and leadership of the community.
-Some may have features that include:
+A residential college is a collegiate residential environment in which live-in faculty play an integral role in the programmatic experience and leadership of the community.
+Residential colleges also include at least one of the following components:

 - Academic department association